“How do I get twitter followers fast in 2018?” You ask!

 Keep it simple, punchy, lively and straight to the point.

-#11: Quote Your Active Thought Leaders.
+22: Quote Your Active Thought Leaders in Tweets.

 Quotes are generally known to outperform normal tweets especially when you’re new on the platform.
-I think it’s because people are more likely to connect with influencers’ expert words than your ‘poor’ tweets.

 “Sometimes the slightest things change the directions of our lives, the merest breath of a circumstance, a random moment that connects like a meteorite striking the earth.
 Lives have swiveled and changed direction on the strength of a chance remark.” – Bryce Courtenay#quotes

 — Joanne Gouaux (@Go_JoannaGo) January 7, 2018

 Tweeting quotes isn’t precisely a new s but in 2018, we’ll be quoting our active thought leaders & experts.
 These are influencers with active twitter pages.

 Experts absolutely love it when you quote their words and some wouldn’t mind following you.
 It means you love and appreciate their stuffs plus you’re a big fan!
 Again, the mid-class influencers will be happier to connect when you quote them (they mostly range from 10,000 to 300,000 followers).

 Here’s a typical example of how I used this tactic and got an A result! ?